 When the Army consolidated its troops at larger, permanent posts during the 1880s and 1890s, cavalry and artillery posts required larger stable complexes.
 The Quartermaster Department began to incorporate cavalry and artillery stables as part of the design and overall plan for new installations.
 At Ft.
 Riley, Kansas, for example, stables and guard houses became an integral part of the installation plan.
 The cavalry stables were located along the southern edge of the installation, arranged in an arc.
 The rectangular stables were closed entirely under a gable roof with a ventilation monitor along the ridge of the roof; the interior plan consisted of a central corridor lined with stalls.
-This basic form of permanent cavalry stable continued until World War I. Horses were among the most valuable property at the posts; consequently, stable guardhouses were a standard component of stable complexes.
+This basic form of permanent cavalry stable continued until World War I. Horses were a standard component of stable complexes.
 The guardhouses typically were simple, one-story buildings that matched the stables in construction materials and character.